Chhota Rajan

 Rajendra Sadashiv Nikalje (born 13 January 1957), popularly known by his moniker Chhota Rajan, is an Indian gangster and convicted criminal who was the crime lord of a major Mumbai-based syndicate.

 Rajan was extradited from Bali to India on 6 November 2015 after 27 years on the run and awaited trials for ongoing cases was in custody.
 On 2 May 2018, he was convicted of murder of a journalist and handed life imprisonment.
-He was convicted of murder of a hotelier and handled rigorous life imprisonment on 30 May 2024.
-In India, this was the sixth case in which Chotta Rajan was convicted since his deportation.
+He was convicted of murder of a hotelier and handed rigorous life imprisonment on 30 May 2024.
+In India, this was the sixth case in which Chhota Rajan was convicted since his deportation.